top of page

 It is an organized and often violent resistance against an existing order, aimed at overthrowing or challenging the established power.
 Insurrection may involve a large number of people, and may be carried out through peaceful demonstrations or armed conflict.
 It is a type of political unrest, characterized by intense opposition and active resistance against a ruling authority.
 The goal of an insurrection is usually to replace the existing power structure with a new one, or to make significant changes to the existing order.

-Example sentences of insurrection
+Example sentences containing insurrection

 1. The government quelled the insurrection swiftly to restore order.